aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/create-infrastructure/create-firehose.en.md

 In this section we pick the destination for the transformed records.

-1. Select `Amazon S3` as the Desitnation type
+1. Select **Amazon S3** as the Destination type

 1. For the S3 Bucket name select the pre-created S3 bucket shown above in your account from the drop down, `beam-workshop-bucket....`

-1. For Prefix enter `historic-trip-events/` so that all the trasnformed records are easily identifiable in s3
+1. For **Prefix** enter `historic-trip-events/` so that all the transformed records are easily identifiable in Amazon S3

 1. Leave all options as default i.e. `Disable S3 Backup`